ukchukx/essentials/design_patterns/src/main/java/patterns/behavioural/command/README.md

 * All implemantations of `javax.swing.Action`

 ## Identification
-The Command pattern is recognizable by behavioral methods in an abstract/interface type (sender) which invokes a method in an implementation of a different abstract/interface type (receiver) which has been encapsulated by the command implementation during its creation.
+The Command pattern is recognizable by behavioural methods in an abstract/interface type (sender) which invokes a method in an implementation of a different abstract/interface type (receiver) which has been encapsulated by the command implementation during its creation.
 Command classes are usually limited to specific actions.